beautiful-numbers/lehmer-lean/README.md

 - a mathematical terminal package in `Lean/Lehmer/CaseC/...`;
 - an audit-facing reconstruction / closure layer in `Lean/Lehmer/Audit/CaseC...`.

-This separation is deliberate.
 The audit side reconstructs the ingredients consumed by the terminal contradiction and packages them into a closure-facing interface.

-The audit question is not whether `CaseCBridge.lean` itself proves the entire finite exhaustion.
-The audit question is where the `CaseCMainPackage` is constructed or exposed, and whether that package carries the closure data required by the Case C endpoint.

 ## Main pipeline and audit referee

-A key design choice of this repository is the distinction between the main pipeline and the audit referee.
+The main pipeline and the audit referee have distinct roles.

-The main pipeline provides the global classification machinery:
+The main pipeline provides:

 - pivot taxonomy;
 - branch/range predicates;